Job openings in Program 3

 Biochemical and electrochemical characterization

-Main supervisor: Prov.-Doz.
+Main supervisor: Priv.-Doz.
 Dr. Doris Ribitsch

 Co-supervisor: Associate Prof. Roland Ludwig

-Location: BOKU University (Tulln)
+Location: BOKU University (UFT Tulln)

 -